 - Store-and-forward.
 This type of app collects and transmits recorded patients’ medical history to healthcare specialists who use it to provide an accurate diagnosis and quality treatment.
 Store-and-forward apps keep patient medical records in the form of text, multimedia like photos or videos, and records of interaction between doctor and patient.

-After covering the main types of telemedicine apps, let’s learn more about the essential features you should consider to build a telemedicine app successfully.
+After covering the main types of telemedicine apps, let’s learn more about the essential telemedicine system features you should consider to build a telemedicine app successfully.

 What are the key features of a telemedicine app?

 Telemedicine application developers should pay attention to several aspects before embodying their innovative ideas.